shakee93/autoptimize-unusedcss/readme.txt

 == Changelog ==

+= 1.3.3 =
+ * feat: allow user to disable cache busting
+ * feat: view optimization status with google page speed insight and gtmetrix
+ * feat: search exact url's in optimizations table
+ * fix: first job is shows a blank result in onboarding
+ * fix: optimized files not being injected when using CDN

 = 1.3.2 =
  * fix: noscript link tags being marked as warnings
  * fix: show queue attempts when there are any